 We have ACT Reading Test Basics & Practices to Improve Scores

-ACT Score Percentiles For 2019
+ACT Result Percentiles For 2021

-If your score falls on the 75th percentile (a composite score of 25 or above), that means you have a good score.
-This means you scored better than 75 percent of the test-takers.
-But if your score is lower than the 25th percentile average ACT score (a composite score of 16 or lower), then that means your score is poor and you need to take steps to improve it, whether by taking ACT review classes or working on ACT practice tests.
+If students result reports falls on the 75th percentile (a composite score of 25 or above), that means they have a right result.
+This means students scored better than 75 percent of the test-takers.
+But if students result reports are lower than the 25th percentile average ACT result(a composite score of 16 or lower), then that means their result is poor and need to take steps to improve it, whether by taking ACT review classes or working on ACT practice tests.

 Percentile | English | Math | Reading | Science | Composite |